Purposeful Productivity: The New Standard In Performance Management

 Founder & CEO, KeyDelta | Forbes Technology Council

 30+ years scaling technology companies as a CEO, COO, and operator across Oracle, GoDaddy, OVHcloud, Netrix Global, and XTIUM.
-Founded RightsLine (Disney+, Hulu, Sony).
+Founder of Rightsline (Disney+, Hulu, Sony).
 Forbes Technology Council member.
 HBS Executive Education.
-Russ advises CEOs and PE-backed leadership teams on execution clarity through the VOOCS operating system.
+Russ advises CEOs, PE-backed leadership, and management teams on execution clarity through the VOOCS operating system.

 More on Culture & Leadership